10 Planner supplies that will help you plan your week faster

 5. Checklist washi tape

-Not sure why more people don’t use this checklist washi tape in their bullet journal spreads, or for planning in general because this washi tape is awesome.
-Functional + quick = <3
+Not sure why more people don’t use checklist washi tape in their bullet journal spreads, or for planning in general because this washi tape is so convenient.

 6. Planner stickers